jessmartin/jessmartdotin-gatsby/src/markdown-pages/copilot.md

 Note the action verbs: ask, recommend, advise.
 Minsky understood, even in 1967, the possibility of a 2-way conversation between programmer and computer, where the program is written in collaboration.
 He contrasted his view with the view of a "program as a sequence of instructions to be obeyed," stating:
 > The most common and simple‑minded view is that a computer program is a sequence of clear-cut operations to be performed on some data.

-Instead, Minsky argues, a computer can actually assist the programmer
+Instead of a sequence of commands, Minsky argues, writing a program could be more like offering "advice" to the computer, guiding to a solution that is "close enough" to what the programmer intended:

 > In each domain of uncertainty I am at liberty to specify (instead of particular procedures) procedure‑generators, selection rules, courts of advice concerning choices, etc. So the behavior can have wide ranges–it need never twice follow the same lines, it can be made to cover roughly the same latitude of tolerance that lies in the author's mind.

-What we have with Copilot is a "good enough" implementation that allows us to move from dictation to conversation.
+What we have with Copilot is a "good enough" implementation of what Minksy envisioned that allows us to move from dictation to conversation.

-GPT-3 has only been available for about a year, but already you can read field reports from people who have worked alongside AI Assistants, and how it shifts their understanding:
+GPT-3 has been available for about a year.
+Already you can read field reports from people who have worked alongside AI Assistants, and how it shifts their way of working:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Tried Github Copilot; fascinating.
 You still need to code, but a new skill of &quot;goading&quot; is required.
 Your mind starts modeling OpenAI&#39;s mind and you&#39;re trying to learn how to best express needs to the computer.
 Maybe engineering is now equal parts coding and teaching ability.</p>&mdash; Daniel Gross (@danielgross) <a href="https://twitter.com/danielgross/status/1410226061959442432?ref_src=twsrc%5Etfw">June 30, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>